hamzasherazii/digitalocean-trainee-engineer-program/Monday.md

 There are distributions specifically designed for use on the desktop And there are some that are designed specifically for server use

+One of the main differences between the server and desktop use is the GUI Many things can be done with the CLI (Command Line Interface)

+Many tasks are easier when you use GUI

+Using linux can save a lot of money
+For example, you can run linux on old equipment in which Windows 11 wouldn't be able to run properly

+---

+# Mobile Linux

+It is a linux based operating system that is designed for portable devices

+Android is a modified version of the Linux Kernel with additional software

+Android is open source: comes from the Android Open Source Project (AOSP)